 When a student takes a voluntary or involuntary leave under this policy, the area Dean of Students will determine any conditions for resumption of studies on an individualized basis and communicate this information to the student promptly in writing.

 When the area Dean of Students determines that a student's continued presence is reasonably likely to meet the standard set forth above for an involuntary leave, the student may be placed on an emergency interim leave before a final determination, as described above, is made.
 The area Dean of Students (or designee) will, when feasible, attempt to meet with the student and to consider other information timely provided by the student before deciding on an emergency interim leave and the student will be informed of the interim leave in writing.
 The emergency interim leave will remain in effect until a final decision has been made or a determination has been made that the reasons for imposing the emergency interim leave no longer exist.

 A student placed on an involuntary leave may request, within fifteen days of the date of being notified of the decision, a review of the decision from the Dean of Students in the University (or designee).
 The student must submit the request for a review of the decision and any supporting materials in writing.
 The leave will remain in effect during the period that the Dean of Students in the University (or designee) considers the student's request.

 The Dean of Students in the University (or designee) will review the request and other appropriate records and information, confer with the area Dean of Students and others, and, if feasible and appropriate, will meet with the student.
-The student may be asked to sign a health records release and to authorize direct communication between and among the Dean of Students in the University (or designee), the area Dean of Students (or designee), the SHS or SCS, and/or the student’s health provider(s).
+The student may be asked to sign a health records release and to authorize direct communication between and among the Dean of Students in the University (or designee), the area Dean of Students (or designee), UChicago Student Wellness, and/or the student’s health provider(s).